Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/surface_deform.rst

 .. warning:: Target Mesh Validity

-   While there are no restrictions with regard to the modified mesh, the target object's mesh has a few constraints, which if not followed, will prevent a successful bind.
+   While there are no restrictions with regard to the modified mesh, the target object's mesh has a few constraints, which if not followed, will prevent a successful binding:
-   The target mesh has to follow these conditions:

-   - Must **not** contain edges with more than two faces.
+   - It must **not** contain edges with more than two faces.
-   - Must **not** contain concave faces.
+   - It must **not** contain concave faces.
-   - Must **not** contain overlapping vertices (doubles).
+   - It must **not** contain overlapping vertices (doubles).
-   - Must **not** contain faces with collinear edges.
+   - It must **not** contain faces with colinear edges.

 Example
 =======